 Before the Ceremony

-The time before the ceremony is often the party before the party; traditionally the bride and groom squad’s get ready in separate houses, but this doesn’t have to be the case; this is the most casual part of the day and so you are completely free to make it what you want – for example we are finding more modern couples, are getting ready in the same place – especially if they have few, or no, bridesmaids and groomsmen.
+The time before the ceremony is often the party before the party; and traditionally you and your partner will get ready in separate houses.
+But this doesn’t have to be the case; this is the most casual part of the day and so you are completely free to make it what you want – for example we are finding more modern couples, are getting ready in the same place – especially if they have few, or no, bridesmaids and groomsmen.

 Here are some tips to keep in mind: